 Not interested in M.2 interfaces and advanced NVMe standards but interested in drive SSD Simple and modern in the good old 2.5-inch configuration?
 This new model under the American computing giant brand should fit

-HP probably won’t be the first name to pop to the tip of your tongue in a conversation about drives SSD, But the use of controllers and flash chips from other manufacturers wisely (with the help of the Chinese partner BIWIN who is responsible for the actual process) allowed her to create some not bad models at all in the field under her name - first and foremost from the EX920 and EX950 familiesNVMe The fastest and most advanced.
+HP probably won’t be the first name to pop to the tip of your tongue in a conversation about drives SSD, But the use of controllers and flash chips from other manufacturers wisely (with the help of the Chinese partner BIWIN who is responsible for the actual process) allowed it to create some not bad models at all in the field under its name - first and foremost from the EX920 and EX950 familiesNVMe The fastest and most advanced.

 HP also has drives SSD Simpler and cheaper based on the SATA III standard, and now joining the S700 and S700 Pro models (from 2017) are also the latest S750 models which give us hope for even more affordable and competitive prices thanks to the use of chips storage Modern and crowded.

 On theHP S750 can be seen direct heirs to the modelsHP S700, which are available in a variety of computer stores in the country at not bad prices at all - with the most significant change being a transition from volumes of only 120GB to 500GB to volumes between 256GB and up to one terabyte, using a customized version of the Silicon Motion SM2259 controller (probably In XT configuration without memory Built-in dynamic cache) for continuous transfer speeds of up to 560 MB per second and theoretical random performance of up to 90,000IOPS in reading and up to 89,000IOPS in writing.